UBC-MDS/Coffee_quality_rating_predictor/README.md

 After initially exploring regression based models, Ridge Regression and Random Forest Regressor, our analysis deviated to re-processing our data and exploring classification models.
 As you will see in our analysis below, predicting a continuous target variable proved quite difficult with many nonlinear features, and was not very interpretable in a real sense of what we were trying to predict.
 Broadening the target variable and transforming it into classes: “Good” and “Poor”, based on a threshold at the median, helped with these issues.

 Our final model, using Random Forest Classification, performed averagely on an unseen test data set, with an ROC score of 0.67.
-We recommend continuing to study to improve this prediction model before it is put to any use, as incorrectly classifying the quality of coffee could have a large economic impact on a producers income, and have described how one might do that at the end of our analysis.
+We recommend continuing to study to improve this prediction model before it is put to any use, as incorrectly classifying the quality of coffee could have a large economic impact on a producers income.
+We have described how one might do that at the end of our analysis.

 ***